eddykuhan/k8s-zeppelin-spark/README.md

-## Deploying Zeppelin on kubnernetes
+## Deploying Zeppelin on kubnernetes( Upgraded Zeppelin to 0.8.2 & spark to 2.4.6 from previous fork)

 ### Files